mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

-- Flood warning: Horesbere Brook at Gloucester
+- Warning no longer in force: Horesbere Brook at Gloucester
+- There is no longer a threat of flooding, though standing water and debris may still remain.
-- Rising river levels are expected to cause flooding today.
+Weather conditions are expected to improve and no further flooding is expected.
-Flooding is expected on 14 November 2025 Flooding is expected over the next few days Flooding may affect Properties around Park Avenue, Cypress Gardens, Greyhound Gardens, Liddington Road and Cheltenham Road Gloucester.
-We are monitoring rainfall and river levels .
-Monitor local water levels and weather conditions .Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood warning: Nailsworth Stream from Nailsworth to Dudbridge
+- Warning no longer in force: Nailsworth Stream from Nailsworth to Dudbridge
+- The Flood Warning has now been removed.
+However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-- Rising river levels are expected to cause flooding this evening.
+Weather conditions are expected to improve and no further flooding is expected.
-Flooding is expected on 14 November 2025 .
-Flooding is expected over the next few days.
-Flooding may affect properties and roads around Brookside Cottages, Inchbrook.
-If levels continue to rise other locations that could be affected are George Street, Fountain Street and the A46.
-We are monitoring rainfall and river levels .
-Avoid low lying roads near rivers, which may be flooded .
-Don't put yourself or others at risk This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood warning: Daniels Brook at Lower Tuffley
+- Warning no longer in force: Daniels Brook at Lower Tuffley
+- There is no longer a threat of flooding, though standing water and debris may still remain.
-- Rising river levels are expected to cause flooding today.
+Weather conditions are expected to improve and no further flooding is expected.
-Flooding is expected on 14 November 2025 and over the next few days Flooding may affect properties and roads around Charlecote Avenue, Thoresby Avenue, Boadiam Avenue and Greenhill Drive.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->